Child Passenger Safety Outreach | Greater Cincinnati Automobile Dealers Association

 SEPTEMBER SAFETY SEAT GIVEAWAY

 Each September we team with Evenflo and CCIC to bring our web visitors the opportunity to enter for a chance to win Evenflo® safety seats.
-This year, we offered families a chance to win either one of six Evenflo® Gold Revolve360™ Rotational All-in-One Car Seats or one of six Maestro™ Sport 2-in-1 Booster Seats through September 30.
+Last year, we offered families a chance to win either one of six Evenflo® EveryFit/All4One 3-in-1™ Car Seats or one of six Maestro™ Sport 2-in-1 Booster Seats through September 30.

-CLICK HERE for MORE ABOUT the EVENFLO® GOLD REVOLVE360™ ROTATIONAL ALL-IN-ONE CAR SEAT
+CLICK HERE for MORE ABOUT the EVENFLO® EVERYFIT/ALL4ONE 3-in-1 CAR SEAT

-The Maestro™ Sport 2-in-1 Booster Seat offers two modes of forward-facing use.
-Accommodating children 22-110 lbs, stage one has a 5-point harness for children at least 2 years old, and stage two allows you to use the vehicle belt as a high back booster for children at least 4 years old.
+The Maestro™ Sport 2-in-1 Booster Seat offers two modes of forward-facing use to accommodate children 22-110 lbs.
+Stage one has a 5-point harness for children at least 2 years old and stage two allows you to use the vehicle belt as a high back booster for children at least 4 years old.
 The up-front harness adjustment is centralized, making it easy to properly tighten the harness.
+It’s also side-impact tested, rollover tested and LATCH equipped

 The removable, machine-washable seat pad allows for easy cleanup of any messes.